post

 Dr. David Reuben, author of Everything You Always Wanted to Know About Nutrition says, “White refined sugar is not a food.
 It is a pure chemical extracted from plant sources, purer in fact than cocaine, which it resembles in many ways.
 It’s true name is sucrose and its chemical formula is C12H22O11.
 The chemical formula for cocaine is C17H21NO4… For all practical purposes, the difference is that sugar is missing the ‘N’, or nitrogen atom.”

 Besides the chemical composition of the two, sugar and cocaine share numerous similarities.
 Both have comparable appearances, both give consumers similar effects, and both are incredibly lucrative to their respective producers and distributors.
 In terms of effects, sugar and cocaine boost dopamine levels for the recipient.
-Increased dopamine in the body causes higher alertness, focus, happiness, and motivation.
-The highest levels of dopamine may lead to mania and delusions.
-Long-term consumption of both sugar and cocaine results in an overall reduction of dopamine levels, forcing people to consume larger quantities in order to get the same heightened rush.
+On average, increased dopamine in the body causes higher alertness, focus, happiness, and motivation.
+If taken to the extreme, the highest levels of dopamine may lead to mania and delusions.
+Long-term and excessive consumption of both sugar and cocaine results in an overall reduction of dopamine levels, forcing people to consume larger quantities in order to get the same heightened rush.

 In terms of finances, the approximate 2018/2019 production of sugar amounted to 179.66 million metric tons.
 With an average price point of $400 per metric ton, which equates to roughly $71.86 trillion.
 In 2017, the total global production of 100 percent pure cocaine was only 1,976 tons, but with an aggregate price point of $1 million per metric ton, that results in $1.97 trillion dollars.
 Big Sugar and drug traffickers also meddle with their products throughout the supply chain in order to save costs and increase sales.
 Big Sugar might add additional chemicals to sugar to make artificial sweeteners such as Splenda.
 Drug traffickers almost always set aside some cocaine to dilute or “cut” it with other white powders (laundry detergents, laxatives, etc.), thus increasing weight and profit.